divyat2605/Product-Query-Bot/README.md

 pyngrok

-You can also install them manually: pip install fastapi uvicorn google-generativeai faiss-cpu sentence-transformers pyngrok
+You can also install them manually: pip install fastapi uvicorn google-generativeai faiss-cpu sentence-transformers pyngrok.

 3. Get Your Gemini API Key
 Go to Google AI Studio